CER-REC/conditions/app/components/MainInfoBar/README.md

 # Main Info Bar

 The Main Info Bar is public component and a footer at the bottom of the visualization, below Views 2 and 3.
-By default, the Main Info Bar takes in all of the data used by the Shortcut Info Bar.
+By default, the Main Info Bar takes in all of the data used by the Shortcut Info Bar and is stickied to the bottom of the page.
+The Main Info bar will have links for the Share Icons, About Text Box, Methodology Text Box, and Downloads Text Box.

 ## Associated Components

-* About text [ PRIVATE ]
+* About Text Box [ PRIVATE ]
-* Methodology text [ PRIVATE ]
+* Methodology Text Box [ PRIVATE ]
-* Donwloads text [ PRIVATE ]
+* Downloads Text Box [ PRIVATE ]
+* Share Icon [ PUBLIC ]

 ## Requirements

 * A horizontal bar should be visible as part of the Main Info Bar
-* The horizontal bar should not overlap with the Visualization at any point
+* The horizontal bar should not overlap with the visualization at any point
 * Text for 'About', 'Methodology', and 'Download' should be evenly spaced in French and English
 * Share icons should be visible underneath the text
-* Handle generating the shortened URL for share icons

 ## Interaction Requirements